Technical Founder & Software Engineer building products from zero to revenue

 AI Operations Layer

-Codebase no one wants to touch?
-Team walked out?
+You inherited a codebase nobody wants to touch, or the team walked out mid-sprint.
 I come in, figure out what's salvageable, stop the worst bleeding, and rebuild the rest.
 After 14 years you develop a nose for where things actually break.

 Retainer work for teams that want a senior voice in the room without hiring another CTO.
 Architecture calls, code review, AI strategy.
 I'll still open a PR when writing the code is the fastest way to answer the question.